Model 289 FAQ

 The Financial Institution may accept the client's declaration of tax residence unless it is aware or may be aware that this is incorrect or not reliable.
-The OECD has provided an Automatic Exchange of Information portal in which information on each country is provided regarding the issue, obtaining and, if applicable, structure and operation of the corresponding NIF ( http:// www.oecd.org/tax/automatic-exchange/crs-implementation-and-assistance/tax-identification-numbers/#d.en.347759 )
+The OECD has enabled a portal on automatic exchange of information in which you can consult the information of each country in relation to the issuance, obtaining and, where applicable, structure and operation of the corresponding NIF ( http:// www.oecd.org/tax/automatic-exchange/crs-implementation-and-assistance/tax-identification-numbers/#d.en.347759 ).

 It is considered that a Financial institution is aware, or may be aware that a declaration of tax residence is incorrect or not reliable if it does not contain a NIF and the information in the web portal states that the country in question issues a NIF to all its tax residents.
 Although the Financial Institution is not obliged to collate the format and other specifications of the NIF with the information in the aforementioned web portal, it can contrast this information in order to reinforce the quality of the information it reports and minimise the administrative charges derived from a possible administrative order for having reported an incorrect NIF (for example, by means of the use of programs that check the structure of the NIF).

 Yes.
 This commitment must be included in the contents of the declaration of tax residence.

 The Financial Institution may establish periodically (annually, for example) internal instructions and training to those employees who can be considered personal managers.
 This includes the file of replies of each personal manager stating that they are aware of their obligations and how to report any knowledge of fact on the tax residence of the account holders they have been assigned.

 There is no specific limit.
-In all cases, the responsibility of correct compliance with these obligations falls on the Financial Institutions obliged to report information, and these and third parties to which they resort must be in a position to comply with the obligation foreseen in section 6 of the twenty second Additional Disposition in accordance with the General Tax Act 58/2003.
+In any case, the responsibility for the correct compliance with said obligations falls on the financial institutions obliged to communicate information and both these and the third parties to whom they resort must be able to comply with the obligation provided for in section 6 of the Additional Provision. twenty-second of General Tax Law 58/2003.

-A company whose gross income is attributable mainly to direct investment, reinvestment or negotiation in property is not an Investment Company, regardless of whether it is managed professionally by another company, since property is not considered financial assets.
+No. A company whose gross income is attributable mainly to direct investment, reinvestment or negotiation in property is not an Investment Company, regardless of whether it is managed professionally by another company, since property is not considered financial assets.

 If, on the other hand, a company (company A) participates in another company (Company B) that invests directly in property, this participation will be considered a financial asset and the gross tax base attributable to this participation must be taken into account for determining if company A complies with the criteria to be considered an Investment Company (Section VIII, section A.6 a) iii) or section A.6 b) of the Annex of Royal Decree 1021/2015).

 Yes.
 The management requirement referred to in the aforementioned precepts also includes the cases in which a company has the discretionary power to manage the assets (fully or partially) of another company but does not manage the company itself.

 The fact that passive income has not been generated from the asset during the corresponding period is not incompatible with the fact that the purpose of the asset is to generate passive income.
 The importance is that the aim of the asset is to generate passive income.
 For example, the balance of a current account must be considered an asset that generates passive income or the holding of which has the purpose of generating passive income (interest) even if it does not generate this income.

-Technically the label may be optional (as it implies a choice between one type of information or another, out of several possible options), but if such information is legally required to be included in the Form 289, the financial institution has to complete with the information it has on that field of information, in any case.In other words, if you have it, you cannot choose whether to declare it or not.
+Technically, the label may be optional (as it involves a choice between one type of information or another, from several possible options), but if it is legally required that said information be recorded in Form 289, the financial institution must complete the Model with the information you have about that information field, in any case.
+That is, if you have it, you cannot choose whether to declare it or not.

-Article 5 of Royal Decree 1021/2015, of 13 November, establishes the information to be provided for each of the accounts subject to reporting, with Annex III of Order HAP/1695/2016, of 25 October, approving Form 289, for the annual informative declaration of financial accounts in the field of mutual assistance, and establishing other tax regulations, detailing the content of the information to be contained in Form 289.
-For example, the type of account number must be provided, although this is information that in Form 289 corresponds to an optional label.
+Article 5 of Royal Decree 1021/2015, of November 13, establishes the information to be provided for each of the accounts subject to communication of information, being Annex III of Order HAP/1695/2016, of October 25, by which model 289 is approved, for the annual informative declaration of financial accounts in the field of mutual assistance, and by which other tax regulations are established, which details the content of the information that Model 289 must contain.
+For example, the type of account number must be provided, even if it is information that in Form 289 corresponds to an optional label.

 In accordance with provisions of section 2 letter d) of the Annex of Royal Decree 1021/2015, the declaration of tax residence (declaration of the account holder) must contain a NIF.
 Thus, for the purpose of complying with the obligation of article 3 of Royal Decree 1021/2015, the determining of the tax residence of Persons who hold the control by means of a declaration of this type requires the Financial Institution to obtain the NIF (if it has been issued).

-The obligation to provide information regarding the address is established in article 5.1 a) of Royal Decree 1021/2015, of 13 November, and the address associated with each of the accounts subject to disclosure must be provided.
-The specific details of the information to be provided can be found in number 18 of Annex III of Order HAP/1695/2016.
-As indicated in the Technical Manual for the submission of Form 289, this information should be reported:
+The obligation to provide information related to the address is established in article 5.1 a) of Royal Decree 1021/2015, of November 13, and the address associated with each of the accounts subject to communication of information must be provided.
+The specific detail of the information to be provided is found in number 18 of Annex III of Order HAP/1695/2016.
+As indicated in the Technical Manual for the presentation of Model 289, this information must be recorded:

 In accordance with the OECD Common Reporting Standard for the Automatic Exchange of Financial Information, there is no general obligation to carry out a manual search of this type.
 The general requirement in this procedure is that the address is based on documentary evidence.
-If the Financial Institution has kept an entry of the documentary evidence in which the address is provided or it has policies and procedures in force to guarantee that the updated address is the same as the address stated in the provided documentary evidence, it will have complied with the requirement that the address is based on documentary evidence.
+If the Financial Institution has maintained a notation of the documentary evidence on which the address is based or has policies and procedures in place to ensure that the updated address is the same as the address that appears on the documentary evidence provided, it has met the requirement that domicile be based on documentary evidence.

-Yes.The situation may arise in which the Financial Institution has two addresses that comply with the requirements of this procedure.
-For example, in the event that the account holder works and lives half the year in country A and the other half in country B. In this case, a tax declaration can be requested from the account holder or it could be considered that the account holder is the tax resident of both countries A and B.
+Yes.
+It may be the case that the Financial Institution has two addresses that meet the requirements of this procedure, for example in the case that the account holder works and lives half of the year in foreign country A and half of the year in foreign country B. In this case a declaration of residence could be requested from the account holder or the account holder could be considered to be a tax resident of both countries A and B.

 The outline for the presentation of Form 289 CRS, based on the outline of the OECD, is prepared to declare several tax residences, if required.